MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/extend-the-schedule-board-with-a-custom-resource-attribute.md

 ## Step 2: Create a new schedule board (or modify an existing one)
-Navigate to the schedule board that you want to change.
-I have created a new one called DE#2.
-Here is what we are trying to achieve:
+Navigate to the schedule board that you want to add the new resource cost attribute to.
+In the example image below is a schedule board titled "DE#2".
+The image also shows the three areas on the schedule board we will customize with the new resource cost attribute.

+1. add resource cost indicator in the resource cells
+2. define a maximum cost score when filtering and searching for resources
+3. allow sorting by cost score

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/.png)

 ## Step 3: Modify the Resource Cell Template

-As a first step, the resource cost indicator should be displayed in the resource cell (1).
+The resource cost indicator should be displayed in the resource cell (1).
 Font Awesome can be used to display icons, such as €, $ (or £ if you’re on the Brexit island).
 The HTML first draws 10 gray icons as background, then 10 yellow icons as foreground.
 Then the size of the foreground icons is limited to the value of resourcecost, i.e. a value of 1 is converted to 10%, which means only 10% of the 10 yellow Euros will be displayed.
 A value of 5 shows 50% of the 10 yellow Euros.
 You get the idea…

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/.png)